This website is no longer actively maintained.

 Kemeny-Young

 Each possible complete ranking of the candidates is given a "distance" score.
-For each pair of candidates, find the number of ballots that order them the the opposite way as the given ranking.
+For each pair of candidates, find the number of ballots that order them the opposite way as the given ranking.
 The distance is the sum across all such pairs.
 The ranking with the least distance wins.

 Note